top of page

 Changlin Li

 Ph.D.
-Student, Energy & Environment, City University of Hong Kong
+Student, Energy & Environment, City University of Hong Kong, Current

 M.S., Environmental Engineering, Delft University of Technology, 2023